Document Type : Original Article

 Abstract

-Background: The side effects and cost of chemical treatments have resulted in efforts to find more effective treatments with fewer side effects for benign prostatic hyperplasia (BPH) patients.
-We aimed to investigate the effect of acupressure on post-void residual volume (PVR), and dysuria in patients with BPH.
+Background: The side effects and costs associated with chemical treatments have prompted efforts to identify more effective therapies with fewer side effects for patients with benign prostatic hyperplasia (BPH).
+Our aim was to investigate the effects of acupressure on post-void residual volume (PVR) and dysuria in BPH patients.

 Keywords